capitalone/Stratum-Observability/README.md

 # Stratum Observability | standardization as you publish

-A no-dependency library defining a framework for sending analytics and observability events in a standardized format.
+A no-dependency library for sending analytics and observability events in a standardized format.
 Stratum is a plugin-based framework that allows you to create your own custom plugins to define, validate, and publish events to your observability stack.
 We also offer community-driven plugins for popular integrations.